schrolla/ScubaGear/baselines/teams.md

 5. If custom policies have been created, repeat these steps for each policy, selecting the appropriate policy in step 3.

-## 2.3 Automatic Admittance to Meetings SHOULD Be Restricted
+## Automatic Admittance

 This setting controls which meeting participants wait in the lobby before they are admitted to the meeting.

-### 2.3.1 Policy
+### Policy

-- Anonymous users, including dial-in users, SHOULD NOT be admitted automatically.
+#### MS-TMS-003-001: Anonymous users, including dial-in users, SHOULD NOT be admitted automatically.
+TODO add rationale.

-- Internal users SHOULD be admitted automatically.
+#### MS-TMS-004-001: Internal users SHOULD be admitted automatically.
+TODO add rationale.

-- B2B guest users MAY be admitted automatically.
+#### MS-TMS-005-001: B2B guest users MAY be admitted automatically.
+TODO add rationale.

-- The above settings SHOULD be set in the Global (Org-wide default) meeting policy.
+#### MS-TMS-006-001: The above settings SHOULD be set in the Global (Org-wide default) meeting policy.
+TODO add rationale.

-- Custom meeting policies MAY be created that allow more flexibility for specific users.
+#### MS-TMS-007-001: Custom meeting policies MAY be created that allow more flexibility for specific users.
+TODO add rationale.

-### 2.3.2 Resources
+### Resources
 - [Meeting policy settings - Participants & guests \| Microsoft
   Docs](https://docs.microsoft.com/en-us/microsoftteams/meeting-policies-participants-and-guests)

-### 2.3.3 License Requirements
+### License Requirements
 - N/A

-### 2.3.4 Implementation
+### Implementation
 To configure settings for automatic meeting admittance:

 1. Sign in to the [**Microsoft Teams admin